Tony Mooney

-Overview
+Political career

 Cr.
 Tony Mooney was first elected as mayor in 1989 when he succeeded Mike Reynolds.
 He achieved 80% two party preferred and 73.56% primary vote at the 2004 election.
 Mooney was serving his sixth successive term when he was resoundingly defeated in the 2008 election with only 35% of the vote.
 He and former Thuringowa mayor Les Tyrell were forced to go head to head for the top position when Townsville and Thuringowa City Councils were amalgamated by the state government.

-In 2008 he was appointed to the board of Ergon Energy and in 2009 to the board of Townsville Enterprise Limited.
+In 2008, he was appointed to the board of Ergon Energy and in 2009 to the board of Townsville Enterprise Limited.

-As an ALP candidate he made two attempts to win a parliamentary seat but both attempts were unsuccessful.
+As an ALP candidate, he made two attempts to win a parliamentary seat but both attempts were unsuccessful.

 The first was as the ALP candidate for the court ordered Queensland state Mundingburra by-election.

 He was endorsed as the ALP candidate in Mundingburra after the ALP Administrative Committee disendorsed the sitting member Ken Davies.

 Mooney was defeated in the by-election thanks in some part to Davies running as an independent.

 Mooney won 40.2% of the primary vote and 47.2% of the two party preferred vote while Davies won 4.1% of the primary vote but did not direct his preferences to Mooney.
 It has been noted that it was enough to cost Mooney victory at the by-election.

 Mooney's second attempt to win a parliamentary seat was in 2010 when he announced his candidacy for the Federal seat of Herbert, but he was defeated by Ewen Jones at the Federal election on 21 August 2010.